markjnkim/es_mod/01-html/content/lesson-7-privacy-policy.md

 2. How to reuse HTML content through select copy and pasting.

-3. How two HTML pages can share CSS styles, but also implement a second stylesheet for styles more specific to the second page.
+3. How two HTML pages can share CSS styles, but also implement a second style sheet for styles more specific to the second page.
 This will entail us overriding some previously defined styles.

 For reference, this is the page we will be building: